GauravWalia19/RAINBOW/README.md

 2. Any Text Editor (Gedit/VScode/Atom, etc)
 3. Linux/Unix Terminal

-## :rainbow: USAGE

-For usage make sure you have the requirements mention above.

-Go build yours!!!
-SEE [github wiki](https://github.com/GauravWalia19/RAINBOW/wiki)

 ## :rainbow: SUPPORTED COLORS

 Follow commands to see all colors support by your terminal: